Saetbyeol-Choi/Data_Wrangling/README.md

 If main.py is under the folder uvicorn (folder_name).main:app --reload

-# Access the app:
-By default, the FastAPI application will be served on http://127.0.0.1:8000.
-You can open this URL in your web browser.
-If you defined a route like /"route_name", you can access it directly at http://127.0.0.1:8000/route_name.

 # Running a FastAPI Application
 # FastAPI Application Setup Guide

-This README provides instructions for setting up and running a FastAPI application with Uvicorn as the ASGI server, ideal for projects involving data wrangling.
+This README provides instructions for setting up and running a FastAPI application with Uvicorn as the ASGI server.

 ## Prerequisites